Toolz-at/gtm-conset-mode/README.md

 ## References

-For more information, refer to the official documentation at [consentmode.toolz.at](https://consentmode.toolz.at).
+For more information, refer to the official documentation at [Consent Mode](https://consentmode.toolz.at).

 ---